 General Cancer Retreats

 There’s nothing quite like our signature three-day cancer retreats.
 We offer individuals affected by cancer time to reflect and explore the physical, emotional and spiritual challenges of their diagnosis.
 Through group sessions and activities such as yoga, meditation, poetry and art, our compassionate faculty provide self-care tools and practical resources to facilitate healing and wellbeing.
 Caregivers and companions are welcome.
-Thanks to generous donors, lodging, meals and curriculum are provided at no cost.
-Register early — space for retreats is limited and reservations fill quickly.
+Thanks to generous donors, lodging, meals and curriculum are provided at full scholarship.

 A Harmony Hill Cancer Retreat is right for you: